 Prayer PointsView Moroccan, Arabic-speaking in all countries.

 * Pray that the Lord will grant wisdom and favor to missions agencies currently focusing on Moroccan Arabs.

 * Ask God to give Moroccan Arab believers boldness to share the love of Christ with their friends and families.

 * Ask the Holy Spirit to soften the hearts of Moroccan Arabs toward Christians so that they will be receptive to the Gospel.

 * Pray that God will call forth teams of intercessors who will faithfully stand in the gap for Moroccan Arabs.

-* Ask the Lord to raise up strong local churches among the Moroccan Arabs of Morocco.
+* Ask the Lord to raise up strong local Christian fellowships among the Moroccan Arabs of Morocco.